Pharmacy in Ireland

 There are three third-level colleges currently accredited by the Pharmaceutical Society of Ireland (PSI) to deliver pharmacy degree courses:

-As a practicing pharmacist in Ireland, you must be a member of the PSI.
+As a practising pharmacist in Ireland, you must register with the PSI.
 The PSI website provides comprehensive information on how to begin studying for pharmacy and how to become a registered pharmacist after graduating successfully